Ipazia-AI/latent-explorer/README.md

 pip install latent-explorer
 ```

-or download and install the [GitHub repository](https://github.com/Ipazia-AI/latent-explorer) with:
+or download and install the [GitHub repository](https://github.com/Ipazia-AI/latent-explorer) with
 ` pip install -e . `

 ## Demo